-Create two pages with the faq apphook (don't forget to publish them), with different namespaces and different configurations.
+Create two pages with the faq apphook, with different namespaces and different configurations.
 Also create some entries assigned to the two namespaces.

 You can experiment with the different configured behaviours (in this case, only pagination is available), and the way that different Entry instances can be associated with a specific apphook.